Ataxia UK's involvement in research

 We believe in working collaboratively, to accelerate progress in research and raise the prospects for a cure.
 We will continue to work with researchers, patient groups and pharmaceutical companies around the world and to foster new relationships wherever there is great promise.

 Working closely and engaging with people with ataxia is also a priority of the charity.
-See Ataxia UK’s Research Strategy, Annual Report and our Research Impact Leaflet, detailing our achievements and the impact Ataxia UK-funded research has made in the field.
+See Ataxia UK’s Research Strategy, Annual Report and our Research Impact Report, detailing the impact Ataxia UK-funded research has made in the field.
+See this video from the Association of Medical Research Charities (AMRC) explaining how, together, the charity, public and industry sectors help make research happen in the UK.

 Ataxia UK Research Activities